brave/qa-resources/wikitemplate.md

 ### CWS

-- [ ] Verify installing ABP from CWS shows warning message `NOT A RECOMMENDED BRAVE EXTESION!`but still allows to install the extension
+- [ ] Verify installing ABP from CWS shows warning message `NOT A RECOMMENDED BRAVE EXTENSION!`but still allows to install the extension
 - [ ] Verify installing LastPass from CWS doesn't show any warning message
-- [ ] Verify installing an extesion that is not vetted by Brave gets blocked
+- [ ] Verify installing an extension that is not vetted by Brave gets blocked

 ### Flash tests